 Cressida is an Integrative Counsellor/ Psychotherapist, as well as having further trained to become an EMDR therapist.
 She’s worked for the last five years in an agency setting, and also sees adults and adolescents in her private practice in Hove.
 Whilst training she undertook a school counselling placement at a primary school in Brighton, using art and play therapy, which she also found very rewarding.

 She places great value on the healing qualities of the therapeutic relationship between herself and her clients, and sees it as a collaborative journey.
 Building trust and enabling clients to feel understood and in charge of decision and choice making through the process, are at the heart of how she works with her clients, in order to create a safe space and strong therapeutic relationship.

 Before working in this field, she had a media career in London , so knows how it can feel to work in a pressurised and demanding work environment.
 Working on herself with a good therapist completely transformed her life by helping her to overcome her anxiety and grow and accept herself as a person, so she chose to train in the same type of therapy

 She offers specialist experience in addictions, both substance abuse and behavioural addictions such as compulsive overeating, sex and love addiction and co-dependency, as well as helping clients with a whole range of other issues including depression and anxiety.

-She has also undergone further accredited training as an EMDR therapist at the EMDR Academy in London, which she feels passionately about !
-EMDR is an evidenced based very powerful therapy which has been proven to be very effective in the treatment of all types of trauma.
+She feels passionately about her work as an EMDR therapist which can be used as a stand- alone therapy or as part of a wider, more long term approach, depending on the client’s needs.
+EMDR is an evidenced based very powerful therapy which is proven to be very effective in the treatment of all types of trauma.
 It can also be used to treat a whole myriad of other difficulties. such as anxiety depression, bereavement and phobias and can create massive shifts in a short space of time.

 Jill Fardell | Brighton